 Inhelder and Piaget report a study carried out with students of a range of ages, from very young to late adolescent, in which participants predict which objects would sink and which would float, and give reasons (1964).
 They found that young children would make simplistic assumptions about size, and older children began to suggest distinctions between the variables of size (a visible characteristic) and mass – which is not visible.
 In adolescence participants would find ways to compare the mass of objects and use these to make predictions about the amount of water displaced.
 Older participants were able to coordinate the implications about water displacement of two objects, and compare these to make complex predictions about features that could not be measured materially.
 Younger children could only make hypotheses about objects they could handle or see but older children could contemplate abstract properties.
 This study is useful in two ways: firstly, that becoming able to use abstract ideas to imagine relations in phenomena and their implications is something that becomes easier with age; secondly, that the properties being used for classification and generalisation matter when reasoning about phenomena.
 Older students were more able, voluntarily, to identify the need to work with an abstract idea, and their capability to do so is likely to have been influenced by their more extensive experience of talk, and distinction-making, and tool-use.
 When teachers intervene to introduce ‘scientific’ classifications that are unlikely to occur spontaneously, relevant abstractions become available to more learners, through talk, than they might see for themselves.

 Piaget offers the idea of conflict to explain how learners have to adjust their understandings in the light of new, contradictory, experience.
 However, much activity advocated in modern mathematics curricula suggests that inductive reasoning from repeated successful experience can also lead to new understandings.
 Dixon and Kelley (2007) showed that new theoretical understandings can indeed develop when students have to ‘redescribe’ empirical phenomena.
-Subjects of ages 8, 12 and 19 had to work out which way to turn a cog at one end of a hidden connected line of cogs so that the final cog fulfilled a particular function.
-To solve this problem, subjects ascribed properties to each of the cogs, and developed a theorem that alternate cogs would rotate in opposite ways.
+Children of ages 8, 12 and 19 had to work out which way to turn a cog at one end of a hidden connected line of cogs so that the final cog fulfilled a particular function.
+To solve this problem, children ascribed properties to each of the cogs, and developed a theorem that alternate cogs would rotate in opposite ways.
 The process by which they did this involved some initial assumptions in which the older children made fewer errors than the younger, since they had plausible theorems-in-action about cog motion (Vergnaud 1994).
 Three interesting insights into reasoning arise from this work: that an important step was to ascribe properties to cogs which related their sequence position to their behaviour – a relation was described; and that the situation had a predictive purpose which motivated subjects’ enquiry.
 Another interesting feature of this study was the use of representation.
 The physical situation, and rotation, can be analogically represented in diagrams and gestures without much need for translation so a shift from thinking about movement and position to encapsulating these together in visual or mental form is easy to make.